DDHarry/Erlang_Quick_guide_and_Training/Erlang-idioms/README.md

 Functional programming comes from the ability to construct such abstractions.
 It comes from mathematics, lambda calculus.
 In lambda calculus, everything functions accepts functions as parameters, operate on them because everything is defined as a function, included numbers, operators ...etc.

-Thus, Erlang, as a *functional* programming language should be able to handle functions as data :
+Thus, Erlang, as a *functional* programming language, should be able to handle functions as data :

 - pass a function as input to another function,